+I

-Rec 3: Include detailed data and analysis regarding racial makeup of incarcerated individuals in a standing system information report that is reviewed no less than quarterly by senior management, and made publicly available (without identifying information).
-Racial disparities and disproportionalities in incarceration.
+Rec 3: Include detailed data and analysis ↓ Racial disparities and

+regarding racial makeup of incarcerated disproportionalities in

+individuals in a standing system incarceration.

+information report that is reviewed no

+less than quarterly by senior

+management, and made publicly

+available (without identifying

+information).

 Rec.
-4: Take prompt effective actions to correct disparities when they are identified. ↓ Racial disparities and disproportionalities in incarceration.
+4: Take prompt effective actions to ↓ Racial disparities and

+correct disparities when they are disproportionalities in

+identified. incarceration.

 A5.
+Need: More direct Recommendation: Implement strategies ↑ Confidence that decisions about

+involvement of BIPOC to meaningfully include BIPOC criminal legal system policies and

-Need: More direct involvement of BIPOC communities, victims of crime, and people with lived experience with incarceration (personal or family member) in decision-making about policies and practices in the criminal legal system.
-Recommendation: Implement strategies to meaningfully include BIPOC communities, victims of crime, and people with lived experience in the development of plans and monitoring of progress.
-Confidence that decisions about criminal legal system policies and practices are informed by those who are most affected.
+communities, victims communities, victims of crime, and practices are informed by those

+of crime, and people people with lived experience in the who are most affected.

+with lived experience development of plans and monitoring of

+with incarceration progress.

+(personal or family

+member) in decision-

+making about policies

+and practices in the

+criminal legal system.

 A6.
-Need: System for collecting consistent data from all intercept points in the criminal, legal, and behavioral health systems.
-Recommendation: Build a data system for collecting consistent data from all intercept points.
-Ability to track and coordinate service utilization and outcomes for individuals interacting with the criminal legal system and behavioral health services.
-Availability of data needed for policy work and funding requests.
+Need: System for Recommendation: Build a data system 1 Ability to track and coordinate

+collecting consistent for collecting consistent data from all service utilization and outcomes

+data from all intercept intercept points. for individuals interacting with

+points in the criminal, the criminal legal system and

+legal, and behavioral behavioral health services.

+health systems.

+T Availability of data needed for

+policy work and funding

+requests.

 A. SYSTEMS NEEDS, RECOMMENDATIONS, & DESIRED OUTCOMES NEEDS RECOMMENDATIONS DESIRED OUTCOMES A7.
-Need: Data dashboard Recommendation: Build a data ↑ Public access to data for to track trends in dashboard to track and publicly present transparency and accountability. criminal legal system, trends and outcomes of criminal legal racial disparities in the system changes, efforts to address racial system, and disparities in the system, and efficacy of incarceration incarceration prevention and reduction work.
+Need: Data dashboard Recommendation: Build a data 1 Public access to data for to track trends in dashboard to track and publicly present transparency and accountability. criminal legal system, trends and outcomes of criminal legal racial disparities in the system changes, efforts to address racial system, and disparities in the system, and efficacy of incarceration incarceration prevention and reduction work.